Thomas-Rutter/cookiecutter-python-tools/README.md

 # Python Tool Project Template

-_Description:_ A template to create python projects with a decent structure.
+_Description:_ A template to create python projects with a decent structure and layout.
 ## Usage

 To create the project's main folder and it's structure go to the parent dir of this cookiecutter and run: